jroundtree4/raspberrypi-thing-respo/README.md

 # raspberrypi-thing-respo
-This is a repository for my experimentations with IoT applications I write for the Raspberry Pi!
+This is a repository for my experimentations with writting IoT applications for the Raspberry Pi!